athirap97/MainProject/README.md

 # MainProject
 Final year project

+Whenever faced with unchartered territories humans have a tendency to get anxious and it is but natural and even more so in the case of students who are about to join a new course.
+They are always filled with endless queries and mostly all of them are similar across people.
+Rather than flooding a single person with all those and to answer them over and over again, it is apt to segregate usual common queries and their solutions at a single place which is easily accessible by all.
+In this project the detailed design of a chatbot is given which provides an efficient and accurate answer for any query based on the data set of FAQs.
+This chatbot can be used by Sree Chitra Thirunal College Of Engineering to answer frequently asked questions to curious students in an interactive fashion.

+Technology :
 Python3 - Version 3.6.5 was used to carry out the project.
 Flask - The version used in implementing the project is 1.0.2 Chat Interface - The chatbot is to be embedded in the official website of the college which is www.sctce.ac.in

+Working :
 Download all files
 Save engine.py, SCTdataset.json, test_response.py, trainer.py in a file named DNN_chatbot
 Save chatbot_config.py, new.py, server.py, server_thread.py,test_client.py in a file named servers